 At this point in the lifecycle many investors will be paying off a mortgage or two, and may have childcare and school fee expenses, absorbing the majority of earnings.

-We’d suggest a split between defensive and growth assets of 30/70, although both of the percentages could be higher.
+We’d suggest a split between defensive and risk assets of 30/70, although both of the percentages could be higher.
 A young couple saving for a home might have practically all of their investments in defensive assets, while those with no intention of buying property or having children may really ramp up higher risk and higher return investments.

 We also can’t assume that young people haven’t already got considerable wealth.
 Think about an international sports star or musician making a lot of money.
 There’s no guarantee that the high incomes will continue, and they should be thinking about setting aside a reasonable sum into low risk defensive assets, just like a retiree, as they don’t know how long they have to make the funds last!